cyrille-kone/ege/README.md

-### Use full python implementation
+### Use the full python implementation
-The notebook `main.ipynb` contains the full python implementation of the algorithms and the utils are in `/utils.py`.
+The notebook `main.ipynb` contains the full python implementation of the algorithms, and it only needs the file `/utils.py`.

 ### Run the C++/ cython version
 The cpp files can be compiled and used as a 'C++' library.
 Alternatively, there is a 'cython3' binding.